GLOSSARY OF TERMS

 Special relativity (DSSU):

-(1) Aether-space serves as the preferred frame-of-reference.
+(1) Aether serves as the preferred frame-of-reference.
 It

-is possible to measure motion relative to absolute space.
+is possible to measure motion relative to the aether medium.
 (2) Constancy

 of the speed of light: the speed of light is constant and absolute with